By Kevin Scott

 Drew is the son of Doug and Deanna Scites and the brother to Derian and Danielle.

-Drew becomes the seventh member of the 2018-19 Great Falls Americans team to commit to playing at the next level in college.
-He will join Great Falls forward Payton McSharry at Iowa State while a trio of Americans including Nate Simpson, Jens Juliussen and Sean McLean have signed with Missouri’s Maryville University, Hendrik Robel will join the Davenport University hockey team in Michigan and Great Falls native Cam McIntosh will begin his college career at the University of North Dakota.
+Drew becomes the sixth member of the 2018-19 Great Falls Americans team to commit to playing at the next level in college.
+He will join Great Falls forward Payton McSharry at Iowa State while a trio of Americans including Nate Simpson, Jens Juliussen and Sean McLean have signed with Missouri’s Maryville University, and Great Falls native Cam McIntosh will begin his college career at the University of North Dakota.

 Drew Scites’ career statistics can be found by clicking here.